TheTradrBot/the-tradr-ai-bot-V4-Backup-Correct/replit.md

-# Blueprint Trader AI
+# Blueprint Trader AI v2.0

 ## Overview

-Blueprint Trader AI is an automated trading signal bot that scans multiple markets (forex, metals, indices, energies, crypto) using a multi-timeframe confluence strategy.
-The bot identifies high-probability trading opportunities by analyzing 7 technical pillars across monthly, weekly, daily, and 4-hour timeframes.
+Blueprint Trader AI is an automated trading signal bot that scans multiple markets (forex, metals, indices, energies, crypto) using the HTF Confluence Strategy v4.
+The bot identifies high-probability trading opportunities by analyzing 10 confluence pillars across monthly, weekly, daily, and 4-hour timeframes.
 It integrates with Discord for signal delivery and uses OANDA's practice API for market data.

+**New in v2.0:**
+- Confluence scoring system (0-10 points)
+- 5ers challenge simulation command (`/challenge`)
+- Historical data infrastructure for backtesting from 2003
+- Improved backtest accuracy with proper trade accounting

-## 5%ers 100K High Stakes Risk Model
+## 5%ers 10K High Stakes Risk Model

-The bot is configured for The 5%ers 100K High Stakes account with the following risk settings:
+The bot is configured for The 5%ers 10K High Stakes account with the following risk settings:

 ### Account Configuration
 - **Account Size:** $100,000 USD